ban-m/jtk/README.md

 ### Unit selection
 We should consider the repetitive regions in mind.
 For this prepose, we can take one or both of the two following approach:

-We treat units having large occurrence correctly.
-For example, we estimate the repetitiveness of a unit, adjust the number of the cluster, and dynamically change the number of nodes in the global clustering.
-Or We define units so that it should have a moderate occurrence.
-To this end, if there were no errors, we can use traditional suffix trees to count the number of leaves under a node in the tree.

-I do not have any idea or pros-and-cons on these two approaches.
-Discussions welcome!

 ### Unit encoding
-Last -> Something else.
+LAST -> Something else.
 Hopefully, it is written in Rust.
 The priority of this TODO is extremely low, as LAST would serve a good aligner as far.

-### GraphViz
-To check whether my encoding scheme is good or well unfolded, I currently aim to make some script to convert JSON -> Graph(SVG).
-It may be done by D3.js, but I do not have sufficient spare time to do this.
-Help needed.

 ###  Documentation
 Currently, I've written documents on only a few types.
 We should write more and more documentation before we forget the meaning of fragments of codes.

-### Clustering (Local)
-I've tuned the parameters of the original PO-HMM for erroneous reads, i.e., CLR.
-Thus, there is room for improvement.
-Searching parameters would be the major work.
-It is a somewhat boring task, and I postpone it so far.

-Also, the current POA is optimal and exact.
-It is acceptable and preferable in the case of CLR, as there are many errors in a read.
-However, in the case of CSS, we expect a few errors out of 100 bases.
-Thus, we can employ a faster algorithm.
-For example, a naive implementation of Myer's diff would give us an O(dn) POA algorithm.
-The priority of this work is high.
+### Determine the number of the cluster

 ### Clustering (Global)
 The entire algorithm should be more mature and sophisticated.
 We need to find some foundation of our clustering algorithm.
 Maybe a theory on Markov's walk on graphs serves a good guide.